Programs

 • Cultural Subjects

-The introduction to cultural subjects is made as extensions of the sensorial materials and language activities.
+The introduction to cultural subjects is made as an extension of the sensorial materials and language activities.
 Through nature, story, music, art, and food the guide fosters in the children a reverence and love for all of creation.
+Art, music, geography, history, botany, zoology, and science are integrated into a holistic approach to living and learning in our human family, on our planetary home across cultures, and throughout history.

 Austin Montessori School is a 501(c)(3) non-profit organization and does not discriminate on the basis of race, religion, color, national origin, sex or gender, disability, or age in providing educational services, activities, and programs.
 Austin Montessori School complies with Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Education Amendments of 1972; Title II of the Americans with Disabilities Act of 1990 ("ADA"), as amended, which incorporates and expands upon the requirements of Section 504 of the Rehabilitation Act of 1973, as amended; the Age Discrimination Act of 1975, as amended; and any other legally-protected classification or status protected by applicable law.